Avoiding Mistakes When Getting a Business Loan

 2. Don’t lose hope because of your credit score

-A credit lender will look at both your personal credit and your business credit history when deciding whether to offer you a loan.
+A credit lender will look at your personal credit and your business credit history when deciding whether to offer you a loan.
 Most long-term loans require a minimum credit score of at least 640.
 But if your personal credit is on the low side, don’t stress.
 Credit score is not the only factor a bank or lending company will consider, and if your application is strong in other areas, you’ll be more likely to secure your desired capital.
-In fact, specific lenders focus on businesses who have a lower business or personal credit score.
+Specific lenders focus on businesses who have a lower business or personal credit score.
 If that sounds like you, take a look at our top five loan options for business owners with bad credit.

 During the application process